freshpack/freshpack/README.md

 ### Wire Things up the Automatic Way*

 Command line tool for a quick development start of React apps.

-Creates minimal boilerplates and installs the latest versions of all required dependencies.
+Creates minimal boilerplates and installs **latest versions** of all required dependencies.

 **Still experimental**.